zaczap/bios201/Workshop1/README_easy.md

 # Workshop 1: Variant calling from DNA sequencing data

-The exercises in this tutorial require you to create your own commands to run command-line bioinformatics tools.
-To get the most from the tutorial, we recommend that you spend some time thinking about how to form these commands, and experiment to see what does and doesn’t work.
-However, if you get stuck or you just need to see the fully-formed commands right away, you can instead view [this](https://github.com/zaczap/bios201/tree/master/Workshop1/README_easy.md) version of the tutorial.
 The answers to the in-tutorial questions are given [here](https://github.com/zaczap/bios201/tree/master/Workshop1/Answers.md).

 _For non-Stanford students_: